ZohaibS/SeasonalMarketAnalysisPlatform/README.md

      The Dashboards are unique to individual stock tickers and the data is served via Flask.

-If you are interested in the project at all, feel free to fork it and if you want to get involved deeper, I'd be excited to collaborate!
+Feel free to contact me at zohaibrsyed@gmail.com.

-My contact information is: zohaibrsyed@gmail.com Alternatively you may reach me on LinkedIn at https://www.linkedin.com/in/zohaibrsyed/
+Alternatively you may reach me on LinkedIn at https://www.linkedin.com/in/zohaibrsyed/.